 The sequence of courses will vary according to the student’s previous experience with the language and individual preferences.

-Students have several options to study abroad in a French-speaking country, including a one-semester program in Poitiers, France; and a year-long program in Lyon, France.
+Students have several options to study abroad in a French-speaking country, including a one-semester program in Poitiers, France.
+Students also can study for a yearlong program in Lyon, France.
 We encourage students to finish FREN 3010 Discovering the French-Speaking World or FREN 3020 Text, Voice, & Self-Expression before studying abroad.

-SLU French majors often complete a second or even a third major in another discipline – for example, political science, English, biology, psychology, international business, communication, etc.
+SLU French majors often complete a second or even a third major in another discipline — for example, political science, English, biology, psychology, international business, communication or international studies.